moisutsu/imboard/README.md

 # Example

-Save the clipboard image to a file as `clipboard.png`
+Save a clipboard image to a file as `clipboard.png`
 ```rust
 use anyhow::Result;